yi-ming-qian/roofgan/README.md

 The generated models will be saved under "experiments/{proj_dir}/results/".
 We also provide our pre-trained models [here](https://www.dropbox.com/s/qxt0ek0kfcaq3pi/ckpt_epoch200000.pth?dl=0).
 To use it, please place it under "experiments/{proj_dir}/model_gan/".

 ## Evaluation
-Run the following command to evaluate with the RMMD and FID metrics:
+Run the following commands to evaluate with the RMMD and FID metrics:
 ```bash
 cd evaluate
 sh evaluate_RMMD.sh